-It means putting aside your differences and your current quarrel to peacefully and cheerfully attend your child’s kindergarten graduation, side by side.
+- Putting aside your differences and your current quarrel to attend your child’s kindergarten graduation peacefully and cheerfully, side by side.

-It means not automatically blaming the other parent for the choice your son made when he cheated on his Chemistry test and instead meeting with his teacher to formulate a joint plan for accountability in both households, side by side, so your son learns the valuable lesson of facing meaningful consequences for his own bad choices.
+- Not automatically blaming the other parent for the choice your son made when he cheated on his test and instead of meeting with his teacher to formulate a joint plan for accountability in both households, side by side, so your son learns the valuable lesson of facing meaningful consequences for his own bad choices.

-It means hiding your disappointment when your daughter shares the fun she had when her mom took her to see Hamilton, whom she’s been studying in her 5th grade history class.
+- Hiding your disappointment when your daughter shares the fun she had when her mom took her to see Hamilton, whom she’s been studying in her 5th-grade history class.

-It means agreeing to switch “your” weekend when your son asked to attend his annual Boy Scout camp out with his dad, which he’s done every year with the same kids and their dads since he was in Cub Scouts.
+- Agreeing to switch “your” weekend when your son asked to attend his annual Boy Scout camp with his dad, which he’s done every year with the same kids and their dads since he was in Cub Scouts.

 The idea of co-parenting may seem daunting at first but know that it can be done by engaging in healthy communication and conflict resolution with the other parent.
 Becoming a successful co-parent will take time and effort from both parents.
 It is also a life-long commitment.
 You may someday share grandchildren with the other parent or plan a wedding for your child together.
 Working on a healthy relationship with the other parent from the outset will ease the transition for your child and for you.